Recent Grant-Funded Projects

 - Jonathan Zimmerman, “Penn Manor High School Robotics Club and Competition Team” materials – HS grades 9-12.

-More than $12,000 in Strong Grants were awarded in 2018 to improve opportunities for Penn Manor students and their families.
-Here are the projects:
+More than $15,000 in Strong Grants were awarded in 2019 to improve opportunities for Penn Manor students and their families.
+The projects include:

 - $2,500 to help students with financial difficulties pay fees for college applications, SAT tests and advanced-placement tests.

-- $1,000 to support the Penn Manor Family Fund, which provides food, shelter, transportation and medical assistance for families in need.
+- $1,000 to support the PM C.A.R.E.S., which provides household essentials to families in need.

 Read more here.